MatthijsvdWielen/firely-docs-simplifier/implementation_guide/ig_management.rst

 .. image:: ../images/LegacyGuides.png
    :scale: 75%

-This functionality is also a beta release so please follow the warning and migration steps in the Migrate Guide window.
+This functionality is a beta release so please follow the warning and migration steps in the Migrate Guide window.
 In the Migrate Guide window a different target project can also be selected.
 Migrating a guide **does not** delete the legacy guide.

+Migrating a legacy guide will re-create the guide with the correct folder structure and guide.yaml etc. a.
+The legacy guide urlkey will be re-named to <old-urlkey>-backup and use the previous urlkey for the newly created one.

 After a guide is migrated or copied, please make sure all your internal page links and references are still working.
+To be sure your pagelinks won't break, please use internal links using topics. <link to topics>

 .. _ig_convert: